openstack/ironic-inspector/README.rst

 ~~~~~~~~~~

 1.0 is the first feature-complete release series.
 It's also the first series
 to follow standard OpenStack processes from the beginning.
+All 0.2 series
+users are advised to upgrade.

 See `1.0.0 release tracking page`_ for details.